NicolBolas/New-Vulkan-XML-Format/reading_the_schema.md

 ### Single Element

-Any pattern name which does not have one of these suffixes defines a *single* element.
-The name of the element defined by that pattern is *always* equivalent to the name of the last division used in the pattern.
-So `reg.temp.foo` will define an the element named `foo`. `reg.bar` will define the element named `bar`.
+Any pattern name that ends in `elem` defines a *single* element.
+The name of the element defined by that pattern is *always* equivalent to the name of the division before `elem`.
+So `reg.temp.foo.elem` will define an the element named `foo`. `reg.bar.elem` will define the element named `bar`.

-The subdivisions that aren't part of the element's name are usually used to associate the element with its parent element. `reg.temp.foo` might define the `foo` element that is a child of the `temp` element, for example.
+The subdivisions that aren't part of the element's name are usually used to associate the element with its parent element. `reg.temp.foo.elem` might define the `foo` element that is a child of the `temp` element, for example.
 This is typically used when an element is tightly coupled with its parent.

 Every element defined by the schema will have a single pattern that defines it.